 While the animated warthog hung out with Timon the meerkat, in real life, these two animals do not actually co-exist in Kenya.
-Instead, find warthogs drinking from the glassy waters of Lake Nakuru or foraging for food nearby.
+Instead, find warthogs drinking from the glassy waters of a stream or waterhole, or foraging for food nearby.
 Just like any other pig, a warthog’s diet consists of mainly what it can find, which includes berries, roots, tree bark, and grass.

-It may not be the most glamourous animal on safari, but the warthog sure is one of a kind.
+It may not be the most glamorous animal on safari, but the warthog sure is one of a kind.

 The African Wild Dog is not your average Fido…

 Driving within Ol Pejeta Conservancy, you may encounter the African Wild Dog.
 While you may be a dog lover, this canine is not the same type of pup you have back home.